Graph Set-colorings And Hypergraphs In Topological Coding: Introduction

-As a subset system of a finite set, \emph{hypergraph is the most general discrete structure}, which is widely used in information science, life science and other fields.
+As a subset system of a finite set, hypergraph is the most general discrete structure, which is widely used in information science, life science and other fields.
 However, hypergraphs are more difficult to draw on paper than graphs, there are methods for the visualization of hypergraphs, such as Venn diagram, PAOH \emph{etc}.
-Professor Wang, in his book tilted ``Information Hypergraph Theory'' \cite{Jianfang-Wang-Hypergraphs-2008}, has investigated the structure of intersected-graphs of hypergraphs.
+Professor Wang, in his book tilted ``\emph{Information Hypergraph Theory}'' \cite{Jianfang-Wang-Hypergraphs-2008}, has investigated the structure of vertex-intersected graphs of hypergraphs.
+He said: ``\emph{When computers become very powerful, the security theory of information science requires hypergraphs to procedure and protect information data}.''

-For considering ``\textbf{\emph{codes are related with graphs, conversely, graphs are as codes}}'' proposed by many researchers of computer and information security, we see examples shown in Fig.\ref{fig:11-example}, and get the following facts: